Adding formulas

 1. Overview

-You can apply formulas to data by writing small expressions, much like you would in a spreadsheet program.
+You can apply formulas to data by writing small expressions like in a spreadsheet program.
 A formula expression can be a simple constant value, arithmetic or other math functions, a call to a built-in formula function such as AVG or TOP, or any combination of these.
 For more complex formulas, you can write DundasScript.

 Although this article demonstrates the various ways of using formulas while editing a dashboard or another view, you can add formula measures when editing a metric set full-screen as well.